pysat/pysat/docs/new_instrument.rst

   tags = {'': 'The standard processing for the data.
 Loaded by default',
           'fancy': 'A higher-level processing of the data.'}

-  # dictionary keyed by inst_id with a list of supported tags for each key
+  # Dictionary keyed by inst_id with a list of supported tags for each key
   inst_ids = {'A': ['', 'fancy'], 'B': ['', 'fancy'], 'C': ['']}

 Note that the possible tags that can be invoked are '' and 'fancy'.
 The tags